trinhminhhuy/ads/README.md

 # ads
-This is the web page that anyone can easily access and looking for the playing mode that can give most shikigami counting when played.
+This is the web page that can help you easily looking for the playing mode which give most shikigami counting in hunting quests.

 FEATURES